PhysioMimix™ OOC Microphysiological Systems

 - deep mechanistic insights via large sampling volume (up to 1 mL) and individual microtissue analysis

-- modeling of the immune system via the inclusion of circulating immune cells
+- modeling of the immune system via the inclusion of circulating and tissue-specific immune cells

 Preclinical toolbox comparison